ioccc-src/winner/2024/ferguson1/README.md

 There is so **MUCH MORE** to discover, some of which is in this file.
-In fact, besides the bonkers spaghetti code (many more `goto`s than the 1978 BASIC has, once pre-processed, and only six fewer before that - even without the dead `goto` there, which is only to mislead even further, it's more `goto`s), very little remnants of the original game are extant.
+In fact, besides the bonkers spaghetti code (many more `goto`s than the 1978 BASIC has, once pre-processed, and seven more before), very little remnants of the original game are extant.

 As noted, depending on your sense of humour you will find this absolutely HILARIOUS (those I have shown do find it hilarious) or perhaps a bit unsettling